List (abstract data type): Programming language support

 Some languages do not offer a list data structure, but offer the use of associative arrays or some kind of table to emulate lists.
 For example, Lua provides tables.
 Although Lua stores lists that have numerical indices as arrays internally, they still appear as dictionaries.

 In Lisp, lists are the fundamental data type and can represent both program code and data.
 In most dialects, the list of the first three prime numbers could be written as (list 2 3 5).
 In several dialects of Lisp, including Scheme, a list is a collection of pairs, consisting of a value and a pointer to the next pair (or null value), making a singly linked list.

 Applications

-As the name implies, lists can be used to store a list of elements.
-However, unlike in traditional arrays, lists can expand and shrink, and are stored dynamically in memory.
+Unlike in an array, a list can expand and shrink.

 In computing, lists are easier to implement than sets.
 A finite set in the mathematical sense can be realized as a list with additional restrictions; that is, duplicate elements are disallowed and order is irrelevant.
-Sorting the list speeds up determining if a given item is already in the set, but in order to ensure the order, it requires more time to add new entry to the list.
+Sorting the list speeds up determining if a given item is already in the set, but in order to ensure the order, it requires more time to add a new entry to the list.
 In efficient implementations, however, sets are implemented using self-balancing binary search trees or hash tables, rather than a list.

 Lists also form the basis for other abstract data types including the queue, the stack, and their variations.